What Is IQ: How It’s Measured, Is It Important, & More

 However, since most people score between 85 and 115 (68% of the population), this range is taken as an average IQ score.
 Any score above is a high IQ, and any below is a low IQ.

-In practice, an average IQ means that your cognitive abilities are developed to the degree expected of a person in your age group.
+In practice, an average IQ means that your cognitive skills are developed to the degree expected of a person in your age group.
 If we consider the outdated concept of mental age, people with average IQs are mentally just as old as they actually are.

 #2.
 What Is the Highest IQ?